Telescoping Boom Cranes

 The Written Exam will consist of a general knowledge portion and a supplemental exam section for each type of certification the candidate wishes to achieve.

 The Practical Exam is a demonstration of the candidate’s skills actually operating the crane.
 At CIC one Practical Exam can qualify an operator for several types of certification, as long as the corresponding Written Exam supplements are passed.
+If your company does not have a practical examiner or has not made arrangements to hire one, please visit our Find A Practical Examiner page for contact information.
+The practical exam will consist of several challenges to test your operating skills and hand signal knowledge; the exam course is proprietary and not available for practice.

 Crane operator certifications are valid for a period of five years from the date the first Written or Practical Exam is passed.
-All certification requirements must be completed within one calendar year of the first Exam being passed.
+All certification requirements must be completed within one calendar year of the first exam being passed.